Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 “You can use highly targeted posts on social media to increase the average time spent on your website, which, in turn, can help increase search rankings in the long run,” Anderson says.

-Fisher Unitech’s Jackie Tihanyi agrees: “Visits from social can influence your time on page and your bounce rate.
+Fisher Unitech’s Jackie Tihanyi agrees: “Visits from social can influence the average time people spend on specific webpages and your bounce rate.
 If the content you post is engaging enough, people will read it, and those value metrics will be communicated to search engines.”

 “We use our social media outlets to get our pages indexed by Google faster,” says Ben Walker of Transcription Outsourcing.
 “Once we have new or refreshed content published on our site, we immediately start sharing it on LinkedIn, Facebook, and Twitter in order to get clicks to it.”